UP AND COMING TORONTO NEIGHBOURHOODS IN 2019

 UP AND COMING TORONTO NEIGHBOURHOOD: GERRARD ST EAST

 Gerrard Street East is what Leslieville was ten years ago.
-This up and coming Toronto neighbourhood has seen major transition over the last year with new storefronts and restaurants along Gerrard Street East — and it makes sense.
+This up and coming Toronto neighbourhood has seen major transition and gentrification over the last year with new storefronts and restaurants along Gerrard Street East — and it makes sense.
 It’s smack dab in the middle of the Danforth and Queen Street East, both of which have accessible transit lines and much to offer.

 In this up and coming Toronto neighbourhood you can find affordable detached homes and semi-detached homes.
 This is one of favourite picks for the best up and coming neighbourhoods Toronto has to offer in 2019.